The Corps Engagement Team

-The CET are a small group of Army musicians dedicated to supporting potential applicants and gatekeepers in finding out more about careers in British Army music.
+The Corps Engagement Team are a small group of Army musicians dedicated to supporting potential applicants and gatekeepers in finding out more about careers in British Army music.

-- The CET will arrange visits for you to meet regular Army Bands.
+- The Corps Engagement Team will arrange visits for you to meet Regular Army bands

 There are lots of options for musicians to discover more:

 - Spend a working day with a band and join in rehearsals

 - Take part in a concert with an Army band

 - Attend a masterclass or concert

 This is classed as a continuation of secondary education and can be an alternative to college, sixth form or an apprenticeship.
 Junior soldiers will remain in training until 18 years old.
 Applicants who opt for this route undertake military training at Army Training Centre Harrogate, including an element of musical tuition and education.